nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ### Shared Secret

 This is the unique shared secret that can be generated or entered into the Trio app in the Remote Control screen.
-These shared secret in Trio and *LoopFollow* must match to provide the ability to remotely send commands to this Trio app.
+The shared secret in Trio and *LoopFollow* must match to provide the ability to remotely send commands to this Trio app.

 > Please use a secure secret - the automatically generated secret is recommended.